CodeLikeAGirl18/compSys-e2019-pub/material/190918_control_instructions/exercises_solution.md

 ```

 #### The program
 This is the program I used to generate the assembly code.
 At a glance it looks significantly different from the above, but can be rewritten to look similar.
-Mainly not that `tmp2` is always equal to the value that `tmp1` points to.
+Mainly note that `tmp2` is always equal to the value that `tmp1` points to.

 Shifts each element in a 0-terminated array with a given number and returns the number of elements in the array: